 Scotts Valley Water District Boundary Map

 The District staff works closely with the City of Scotts Valley, the County Environmental Health Department and Regional Water Quality Control Board in protecting the local groundwater quality.
-The District, City and Fire District collaborate during the review of development plans to insure compliance with regulations and consistency in conditions of approval.
+The District, City, and Scotts Valley Fire District collaborate during the review of development plans to ensure compliance with regulations and consistency in conditions of approval.

 Governance & Compliance

-The District is governed by a publicly elected, five-person Board of Directors who hold regularly scheduled public meetings on the second Thursday of each month.
-The day-to-day administrative and operational functions are conducted with a staff of eighteen employees.
-The Districts’ operating plan and certified personnel are regulated and certified by the State Water Resources Control Board (previously Department of Public Health)
+The District is governed by a publicly elected, five-person Board of Directors that holds regularly scheduled public meetings on the second Thursday of each month.
+The day-to-day administrative and operational functions are conducted with a staff of 18 employees.
+The Districts’ operating plan and certified personnel are regulated and certified by the State Water Resources Control Board.